riccardomocchetti/functional-programming-with-aws-lambda/README.md

 The most common example I've found in my experience is when you want to show an error message to the user of a spring boot application.
 You basically define your exceptions to inherit from a particular class that translates the exception into an HTTP response at runtime.

-This introduces the huge problem that the correctness of my program depends on something else.
+This introduces the problem that the correctness of my program depends on something else.
 It makes my program harder to test because I can't just rely on my inputs anymore.
 Furthermore, it makes my program less readable because in order to understand how my program behaves, I can't just look at the function itself but I need to consider the context in wich my function runs.

 So how do we avoid this?
 How can we write our program so that we don't create side effects?
 How do we return different values depending on the result of the validation?
 How do we compose our functions so that we have one single flow independently of the result of the validation?

-## Either this or that
+## Either Left or Right

-The first step into our getting rid of side effects journey is to understand how we can stop our validation functions from throwing exceptions.
+The first step into our getting rid of side effects journey is to understand how we can rewrite our functions so that they don't throw exceptions.
 Let me show you how.
 The answer might be simpler than you expect.

 Let's have a look at the following example.